-Elongated islands of rock and gravel are funneled between the steep granite shoreline that envelops this 43 km long lake.
+Elongated islands of rock and gravel are funnelled between the steep granite shoreline that envelops this 43 km-long lake.
 Subsequent fish to 23 inches spark the nagging suspicion that one trip to Esnagi Lake is not going to be enough.

 The eventful first day of angling is doing its best to overshadow the lodge itself, but Mar Mac Lodge emerges as a worthy companion to the unspoiled boreal wilderness and solid fishing of Esnagi Lake.
 A series of rock-lined paths link the main lodge to the housekeeping cabins resting amongst the tall pine and sloping granite.
 Propane stoves, electric refrigerators, flush toilets, and showers are contained within newly constructed or fully restored log structures that complement the landscape.
-On the waterfront a fleet of 18 foot cedar strips are tied to a dock that mirrors the curve of the long sand beach.
+On the waterfront, a fleet of 18-foot cedar strips is tied to a dock that mirrors the curve of the long sandy beach.

 A group of no less than 50 loons frolic on waters below that hold untapped pike, perch and whitefish.
 A short hike south would take us to a brook trout lake.
 Northeast is Mar Mac's Outpost on lake trout waters.
 The fact that we fly out the next day confirms my suspicion that one trip to Esnagi Lake is not enough.